Updated: Sep 21

 How Much are the Tickets for the Blue Lagoon?

 There are three different ticket options.
 These are Comfort, Premium, and Retreat Spa.
 Prices differ a little depending on the time of year that you visit.
 They are a little higher in the high season of June to August and lower in winter.

 The Comfort ticket price is in the region of $90 US give or take.
 This includes entry into the spa with a complimentary towel and silica mud mask.
 The ticket also includes a drink of your choice from the pool bar.

 Premium tickets include all of the above along with a second mask of your choice.
 If you are making a dinner reservation then the Premium ticket treats you to a complimentary glass of sparkling wine too.
 This ticket costs in the region of $110 US depending on the season.

 The final option in the Retreat Spa entry is priced at around $600 US.
 For those who are looking for all-out luxury, this ticket allows access to the exclusive Retreat Spa with special spa treatments and dining options.

 Dining at the Blue Lagoon

 If you would like to make a day of your visit to the Blue Lagoon there are two excellent restaurants.
 The Lava Restaurant offers fine dining in stunning surroundings.
-The building is actually built into the lava cliff and floor to ceiling windows offer views across the pools.
+The building is actually built into the lava cliff and floor-to-ceiling windows offer views across the pools.

 The food here has a strong focus on local Icelandic ingredients.
-Expect succulent lamb and freshly caught Atlantic Char delicately flavoured with unusual local herbs and foraged berries.
+Expect succulent lamb and freshly caught Atlantic Char delicately flavored with unusual local herbs and foraged berries.
 The restaurant is open for lunch and dinner.
-If you visiting Iceland on a budget then the lunch menu is more moderately priced.
+If you visiting Iceland on a budget then the lunch menu is moderately priced.